 Each Olin student also designs a sequence of AHS or Entrepreneurship courses to provide greater depth in a single field.
-This sequence culminates in a student-conceived AHS or Entrepreneurship Capstone, requiring students to integrate acquired skills and knowledge.
+In the AHS area, this sequence may culminate in a student-conceived AHS Capstone, providing students with an opportunity to integrate acquired skills and knowledge.
 AHS Capstone experiences include research or artistic works, service projects or advanced study.